 Welcome to SOPA

-SOPA exists to give a strong voice to older people about their concerns and experience of life in Scotland, and also raises issues about inequalities of age.
+As a pressure on Governments, SOPA exists to give a strong voice to older people about their concerns and experience of life in Scotland, and also raises issues about age inequalities.

 SOPA identifies issues that worry the older population and conveys messages from the grassroots direct to Scottish and Westminster Governments.